 - Goal and Strategy Selection Lesson Plan

-- Defining a Course of Action Activity

 - Project Goal and Strategy Selection Statement

 - Examples of Strategies for Change

 - Democratic Voting Processes

 - How do we select an action to take that will make a measurable and sustainable change? - How can we select a single policy or practice to change? - What are we trying to achieve by changing this policy or practice? - What are our strategy options for changing this policy or practice? - What criteria do we need to select the most effective strategies? - Should we work with a group, organization, or initiative already working on our issue?
 Or should we take our own action?